KXMB-TV: History

 KXMB first went on the air on November 19, 1955, as KBMB-TV, owned by Fargo businessman John Boler and his North Dakota Broadcasting Company.
 The station had a primary affiliation with CBS, but carried other networks as well.
 During the late 1950s, the station was briefly affiliated with the NTA Film Network.
 In 1958, it moved to its current location.

 In 1961, Boler sold a part-interest in the North Dakota Broadcasting Company to Chester Reiten of Minot.
 The two men teamed up to buy that city's CBS station, KCJB-TV, and changed the calls to KXMC-TV.
 The two stations merged their operations, with KXMC as the flagship station.
 That same year, KBMB changed its calls to the current KXMB.
 They would put KXMD-TV in Williston on in 1969.

 This ad from TV Guide in 1973 shows the KXMB-TV news team, logo, and set as they existed at the time.

 KXJB-TV in Fargo was co-owned with the KX stations (though programmed separately) until Boler sold his interest in the partnership to Reiten in 1971.
 Reiten retained the western North Dakota stations.
 The KX stations formerly had a secondary affiliation with ABC shared with KFYR-TV before full-time ABC affiliate KBMY signed on.

-Reiten Broadcasting purchased KNDX (previously KDIX-TV) in Dickinson in 1985 and converted it into a full-time semi-satellite of KXMB and changed the call letters to KXMA (It would have been KXME, but Prairie Public Television objected.)
+Reiten Broadcasting purchased KNDX (previously KDIX-TV) in Dickinson in 1985 and converted it into a full-time semi-satellite of KXMB and changed the call letters to KXMA-TV.
+(It would have been KXME, but Prairie Public Television objected.)
 Before being sister stations, KNDX/KDIX would often pick up CBS programming from KXMB since 1970, when KHSD-TV (KOTA-TV Rapid City, South Dakota satellite) dropped CBS programming.

 After an ice storm on April 6, 1997, caused the KXJB-TV mast to collapse, some cable systems replaced KXJB with KXMB, either temporarily or permanently, to maintain CBS service.